danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 - **uwsgi.websocket_handshake:** The handshake is the bridge from HTTP to WS protocol.
 This method           establishes tries to connect the client and the server together, if it fails for any reason an exception   would be raised.

-- **uwsgi.websocket_recv_nb:** This method is actually deceptive and misleading (no pun intended) because    the full name is `websocket receive non blocking` but it doesn't only receive messages in a non-blocking   manner it also helps to maintain the connection with the client by sending a `ping/pong`.
+- **uwsgi.websocket_recv_nb:** This method is actually deceptive and misleading (Really i'm serious)         because even though the full name is `websocket receive non blocking` it doesn't only receive              messages in a non-blocking  manner it also helps to maintain the connection with the client by sending     a `pong` to the browser. (heartbeat mechanicsm to check if the client is still alive)

-  The keep alive function calls this method every 30 seconds, without that the client might disconnect the connection (Typically after a minute of inactivity)
+  The keep alive function calls this method every 30 seconds, without that the client might disconnect the connection (Typically after a minute of inactivity) if it doesn't hear from the server.

-- **uwsgi.websocket_send:** You don't need a sooth-sayer to tell you about this one :-) Though the reason    we need the error handler, is in case the connection is closed and we try to send a message                `uwsgi.websocket_send` would raise an `OSError` and we'll kill the process and `uWSGI` will take care of   restarting it for us.
+- **uwsgi.websocket_send:** You don't need a sooth-sayer to tell you about this one :-) Though the reason    we need the error handler, is in case the connection is closed and we try to send a message                `uwsgi.websocket_send` would raise an `OSError`.
+We'll close the connection to RabbitMQ and kill the       process. `uWSGI` will take care of restarting it for us.
 Also, the `else` block would never run            which means we won't acknowledge the message and it would stay on the queue.

   The next time we enter the for loop and call `channel.consume` would send the unacknowledged message plus any new messages in the queue.
 Which means we'll never miss any message due to network connectivity.